bazelbuild/bazel/site/en/docs/user-manual.md

   [mostly static](/reference/be/c-cpp#cc_binary.linkstatic) mode.
   If `-static` is set in linkopts, targets will change to fully static.

+#### `--interface_shared_objects` {:#interface-shared-objects}

+If enabled, Bazel will link against interface libraries instead of dynamic libraries (if [dynamic linking](#dynamic-mode) is enabled).
+This avoids relinking when changes only affect the implementation of the library, but not its interface.
+Interface libraries are always available on Windows.
+The default Linux C++ toolchain automatically generates interface libraries if the [`llvm-ifs`](https://llvm.org/docs/CommandGuide/llvm-ifs.html) tool is provided via the `BAZEL_LLVM_IFS` environment variable or can be found in `PATH`.

 #### `--fission (yes|no|[dbg][,opt][,fastbuild])` {:#fission}

 Enables [Fission](https://gcc.gnu.org/wiki/DebugFission){: .external},